 5. Oyster Liquor

-Oyster liquor is not an alcoholic drink that you might think it is.
+Oyster liquor is not the alcoholic drink that you might think it is.
 It is the natural juice found inside raw oysters.
 It has a sweet, salty flavor with an ocean essence.
-This makes it a perfect substitute for clam juice due to the similarity in flavor profiles.
+The flavor profile makes oyster liquor a perfect substitute for clam juice due to the similarity in flavor profiles.